 The scylla process stopped hours ago and it won’t start

 Possible cause: The Scylla process is managed by systemd, and systemd expects it to be able to fully start within a timeout.
-If this timeout is reached systemd it will kill the Scylla process and try to start it again.
+If this timeout is reached, systemd will kill the Scylla process and try to start it again.
 If that is the case, you will see the following message in the Scylla logs:

 systemd: scylla-server.service start operation timed out.
 Terminating.

 The timeout in systemd should be enough to always start the server, but some versions of Scylla prior to 3.0 suffered from an issue in which the startup process could be slowed down.
 Even in the absence of issues since the timeout is just a number, there may be extreme cases in which it is not enough.

 Locate the directory with the systemd files where the scylla-server.service resides.

 For Centos operating systems it is expected to be under

 For Ubuntu operating systems it is expected to be under

 Create the following directory (if it does not exist)